FarhadBanazadeh/sequence-computations/README.md

 ## VIII.
 Ternary (7k±1)/6 line

 16. Base ternary residue-dependent reduced map with a single observed attractor and exhaustive verification of all 33,333,333,333 admissible starting values below `10^11` — Zenodo 22829703
+17. Exact 7^r-scaled family of the ternary (7k±1)/6 map, with algebraic conjugacy, preservation of trajectories, valuations, stopping times and cycle structure, and transfer of the complete base verification below 10^11 to the corresponding scaled domains — Zenodo 22845484

 ---